 Sustainable development has numerous definitions and its ecological, economic and social principles received universal agreement at the 1992 Earth Summit.
 One of the summit’s major outcomes, Agenda 21, includes a whole chapter (Chapter 14) on sustainable agriculture and rural development.
+Today, 106 countries have National Sustainable Development Strategies and over 200 voluntary sustainability standards are being implemented by the food and agriculture industry.
 However, developing and implementing an integrated approach to analyzing different sustainability dimensions as a coherent whole and integrating them in development or business strategies remains a major challenge.